zheng1xiao/CodeRankEval/README.md

-Please refer to the script files for detailed configuration and parameter options.
 # CodeRankEval: Benchmarking and Analyzing LLM Performance for Code Ranking

 This project provides the benchmark dataset introduced in the paper "CodeRankEval: Benchmarking and Analyzing LLM Performance for Code Ranking".
 It aims to evaluate and analyze the performance of large language models (LLMs) on code ranking tasks.